— Archie Bray Foundation —

 Sell in Bray galleries during and after the residency period

-Access to a 396 sq ft photo lab dedicated to documenting artwork including a large grayscale photo booth and additional lighting equipment
+Access to a 396 sq ft photo lab dedicated to documenting artwork.
+Includes a large grayscale photo booth and additional lighting equipment

-Access to a Fabrication Lab which includes a CNC router, 3-D scanner, two 3-D printers and a clay printer
+Access to a CNC router, 3-D scanner, and a 3-D clay printer

-Access to a 690 sq ft research library (The John C. Board Research Library) that houses a unique collection of clay and art-related books, magazines and catalogs
+Access to a 690 sq ft research library (The John C. Board Research Library) which houses a unique collection of clay and art-related books, magazines and catalogs

 The Bray operates a retail ceramic supply business where residents may purchase clay, tools and other materials at a discount